Stuart Area Historic District: Description

-The original section of the historic district contains The existing district contains 322 homes, while the later addition contains an additional 53 homes.
+The existing district contains 322 homes, while the later addition contains an additional 53 homes.
 These structures are primarily mostly single and multi-family residences, built in the late nineteenth and early twentieth-century, and spanning a variety of architectural styles and types.
-The district particularly contains The district notable examples of Greek Revival, Gothic Revival Italianate Eastlake, Queen Anne, and Colonial Revival styles.
+The district particularly contains examples of Greek Revival, Gothic Revival, Italianate, Eastlake, Queen Anne, and Colonial Revival styles.
 The district also contains Mountain Home Cemetery, incorporated in 1849.